 You are overwhelmed by the phone ring

-If you grimace each time the phone rings, it’s time to hire a property manager.
+If you grimace each time the phone rings, it’s one more of the signs you need a property manager and it’s time to hire a property manager.
 Once you do so, chances are you’ll notice pretty quickly that your stress levels are decreasing, your mind is clearer and focuses more on expanding business, and you have a more peaceful life that allows you to enjoy that family dinner without a phone melody.
 If you fail to do so, you will soon start to suffer: your stress levels will increase, your excitement will decrease and so will your income.

 Being a landlord is not your full-time job